MEMBERSHIP APPLICATIONS NOW BEING ACCEPTED FOR 2023

+Again this year, there will be 3 main levels of membership, Red, Blue and Green.
 Where you fit will be determined largely by the status of your news outlet and your own job duties.
-A new streamlined online application will guide you based on those criteria.
-The new tiers are described in detail below.
+The online application will guide you based on those criteria.
+The tiers are also described in detail below.

 Membership dues include a non-refundable credit card fee.